nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 In this article we have explored race conditions and learned how they can be harmful.
 We showed how race conditions can happen in Node.js and several techniques to address them including the usage of mutexes.

 This is an interesting topic which often gets explored in the context of multi-threaded languages.
-The theory isn't much different but there are some important differences.
+The theory isn't much different but there are some important differences when dealing with concurrent, single threaded languages like Node.js.
 If you are curious to understand better the difference between **Parallelism** and **Concurrency** I strongly recommend you to read this great essay titled [parallelism and concurrency need different tools](http://yosefk.com/blog/parallelism-and-concurrency-need-different-tools.html).

+I really hope you enjoyed this article.
+Make sure to [reach out ot me on Twitter](https://twitter.com/loige) and let me know what you think!

 Bye 😋